Vegan Back-to-School Looks for Fall 2024

 Punk’s Not Dead

-Pair your fave vegan leather jacket with a pair of vegan combat boots, like Dr. Martens.
-That’s right—many of the brand’s signature shoes are vegan. 😅 It goes to show that the boundary-pushing punk aura meshes perfectly with animal rights activism.
+Pair your fave vegan leather jacket with vegan combat books, like Dr. Martens.
+That’s right—many of the brand’s signature shoes are vegan. 😅 The boundary-pushing punk aura meshes perfectly with animal rights activism.

 In Your Grunge Feels

-Flannel tops, oversized sweatshirts, and beanies are three grunge aesthetic must-haves that can easily be made of cotton, acrylic, or other vegan materials.
+Flannel tops, oversized sweatshirts, and beanies are three grunge aesthetic must-haves that can easily be made using cotton, acrylic, or other vegan materials.
 Double up on your compassion by getting a hoodie with an animal rights message, like one from Be Humane or Don’t Eat the Homies.
-Pair these with ripped jeans, a graphic tee from an animal-friendly band like Rise Against or Anti-Flag, and vegan combat boots and you’ll look fresh out of the grunge era.
+To look fresh out of the grunge era, pair these with ripped jeans, a graphic tee from an animal-friendly band like Rise Against.

 Cargo Skirts and Puff Sleeve Dresses

 Channel your inner 2000s Lindsay Lohan energy with an oversized polo.
-These soft and stretchy tops are typically made of cotton-spandex-polyester blends, perfect for animal advocates.
-Pop on some Chuck Taylor All Star high tops by Converse to complete the casual chic look.
+These soft and stretchy tops are typically made of cotton-spandex-polyester blends that are perfect for animal advocates.
+Pop on some Chuck Taylor All Star high tops by Converse to complete the casual-chic look.

 All-White Fits

 Wear a crisp all-white ensemble to school and all eyes will be on you.
-Think a white top and cute slip skirt, and hop on one of the hottest footwear trends with fresh white vegan sneakers (like the Superga Cotu Classic Sneaker).
+Think a white top and cute slip skirt, then hop on one of the hottest footwear trends with fresh white vegan sneakers (like the Superga Cotu Classic Sneakers).
 Look for animal-free materials like canvas and cotton for a cool, lightweight feel.

 ’70s Inspired Satin Shirts